Is it safe to travel to Bali?

 Bali is open to local tourists, but with travel requirement:

 - A swab test with a letter stating they are free from COVID-19.
-The SWAB/PCR Test will only be valid within 14 days after test result.
+The SWAB/PCR Test will only be valid within 7 days after the test result.
 The document will be checked prior to the departure, at the airport.

 All citizens and tourists are asked to: